haydn-jones/haydn-jones.github.io/content/posts/The-Launch-of-WaifuXL.md

 }
 ```

-After we have all of the pixel information in the image, we then convert this to an `ndarray`, using the `ndarray` and `ndarray-ops` libraries.
+After we have all the pixel information in the image, we then convert this to an `ndarray`, using the `ndarray` and `ndarray-ops` libraries.
 ``` Javascript
 export function buildNdarrayFromImage(imageData) {
   const { data, width, height } = imageData;